entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 - The Manage Users MFE makes an API call to Entando Identity Management to fetch user information.
 When the user is logged into the app, the MFE is visible from the dropdown under the username.
-- By default application users are not provisioned authorization to manage users in Entando Identity Management.
+- By default, application users are not granted Keycloak authorization to manage users.
 This demonstrates role based access control for an MFE using Keycloak.
 To enable the Manage Users widget, login to Keycloak and assign the `view-users` and `manage-users` roles from realm-management client to the desired user.

 Authorized View
 ![ManageUsersAuth.png](./images/ManageUsersAuth.png)